EE313 Linear Systems and Signals - Midterm #2

 Each midterm exam will be an open book, open notes, open laptop exam that is scheduled to last the entire lecture period (11:00am-12:15pm).
 The laptop must have all external networking connections disabled.
 Because each midterm is an open book, notes and laptop exam, you'll likely need to move quickly through the exam but also need to think deeply about possible ways to solve the problems.
 To this end, having a week of regular sleep, eating, and exercise will be very helpful.

-Please download in advance of the midterm exam a zip archive of the course Canvas site (930 MB) which includes the lecture slides, marker board pictures, handouts, homework assignments and solutions, and previous tests and their solutions.
+Please download in advance of the midterm exam a zip archive of the course Canvas site (1.3 GB) which includes the lecture slides, marker board pictures, handouts, homework assignments and solutions, and previous tests and their solutions.
 By placing the files on your laptop in advance, you can search the files for keywords when taking practice tests and the actual midterm exam.

-Midterm #2 for the Fall 2024 semester will be on Thursday, Nov.
-14th, during lecture time (11:00am to 12:15pm) in UTC 1.102 and UTC 1.130.
-Each room seats 74 students, and there are 70 students in the class.
-Please leave one empty seat or an aisle on either side of you.
+Midterm #2 for the Fall 2025 semester will be on Thursday, Nov.
+14th, during lecture time (11:00am to 12:15pm) in EER 1.516 and EER 1.810.
+There should be an empty seat or an aisle on either side of you.
 The extra space will help you be more comfortable to arrange your books, notes, and laptop for the midterm exam.

 You might consider bringing pens or pencils of different colors to help you in drawing different cases in graphical "flip-and-slide" convolution.